rapdevr/swift-timely/README.md

 # swift-timely
- Timely, an iOS underground planner, built for an NEA
+ Timely, an iOS underground planner, built for the 2023/24 NEA.